-DISCLAIMER: The results achieved in past criminal defense cases and drunk driving defense cases is not necessarily indicative of the results that may be achieved in your case because the facts of every case are unique.NOVEMBER, 2014
+DISCLAIMER: These are actual results from the Dominy Law Firm's DUI / OVI cases and criminal cases in Columbus, Ohio and the central Ohio area.
+However, the results achieved in past criminal defense cases and drunk driving defense cases is not necessarily indicative of the results which may be achieved in your case because the facts of every case are unique.NOVEMBER, 2014

 Aggravated Burglary Charges Dismissed.
 My client went to a party on the O.S.U. campus.
 A group of young men from the party went for a walk and saw another house party in progress.
 One of the men got into a fight with a person from the other party.
 Several of the young men then went into the premises of the other house party and caused damage inside.
 One of the young men had a gun (and had a concealed carry permit).
 All of them, including my client, were charged with Aggravated Burglary: trespassing in an occupied structure when someone is present, with the purpose to commit a criminal offense, and with a deadly weapon.
 They were also charged with a firearm specification, making the potential sentence 11 years in prison.

 My client maintained from the beginning he did not go inside the house.
 The investigating detective claimed two eyewitnesses identified my client.
 Looking more closely at the evidence, it became clear only one person’s statement could have possibly been interpreted as identifying my client, and that person could not actually say for sure my client went inside the residence.
 My client took a polygraph, told the polygraphist he did not go inside the residence, and the polygraphist said my client was being honest.
 After having this case hanging over his head for nearly a year, my client finally had his case completely dismissed and is now applying to have all records for the case sealed.